-MUSE 355 LEARNING & PUBLIC PROGRAMMING IN MUSEUMS & CULTURAL HERITAGE SITES 2.1: 3 cr.
+MUSE 355: LEARNING & PUBLIC PROGRAMMING IN MUSEUMS & CHS 3.0: 3 cr.
 E

-Educational and public programming is the key function of almost all museums and cultural heritage sites.
+Educational and public programming are key functions of almost all museums and cultural heritage sites.
 What motivates visitors-of all ages-to learn in a museum setting?
-What learning experiences do museums offer that are different from traditional educational settings, and how do they complement each other?
-This course will explore the theoretical and practical application of communication and learning in museums, enabling students to apply this knowledge in designing, delivering and evaluating their own programs in the future.
-Students will have the opportunity to experience new programming strategies during class time through project work and on museum visits.
-Different techniques and media for delivering education and public programs will be investigated, including objects, text, design, interactivity, and various forms of technology such as the online experiences, mobile applications, and social media.
-Students will learn to devise visitor studies and evaluation techniques for audience research, they will also learn to assess if a program satisfies its objectives and encourages human development and lifelong learning.
+What kinds of learning experiences can museums offer that are different from traditional educational settings, and how do they complement each other?
+This course will explore the theoretical background and practical application of communication and learning in museums, so that students will be able to apply this knowledge in designing, delivering, and evaluating their own programs in the future.
+They will have the opportunity to try out and experiment with new programming strategies during class time, through project work, and on museum visits.
+Different techniques and media for delivering education and public programs will be explored, including objects, text, design, interactivity, and various forms of technology such as the online experiences, mobile applications, and social media.
+Students will learn to devise visitor studies and evaluation techniques for audience research, in order to assess if a program is meeting its objectives and encouraging human development and lifelong learning.